When the Person You Co-signed for Doesn't Pay

-A family member or friend may ask you to cosign a loan for them—to get a house, buy a car, get a credit card, or even to rent an apartment.
-And, because you care about the person and your credit rating is good enough to qualify, you agree.
-In an ideal situation, the person you cosigned for makes all the payments on time, abides by the agreement, and the loan is paid off with no hiccups.
+A family member or friend may ask you to co-sign a loan for them—to get a house, buy a car, get a credit card, or rent an apartment.
+Because you care about the person and your credit rating is good enough to qualify, you agree.
+In an ideal situation, the person you co-signed for makes all the payments on time, abides by the agreement, and the loan is paid off with no hiccups.

-When you cosign a loan, you’re not merely offering up your credit history for the approval purposes.
-You’re actually agreeing to assume responsibility for the debt if the other person can not make the payments.
+When you co-sign a loan, you’re not merely offering up your credit history for approval purposes.
+You’re agreeing to assume responsibility for the debt if the other person can not make the payments.

 The Debt Collector

 If the lender wins the lawsuit, a judgment will be entered against you.
-Worse, if you can’t satisfy the judgment in full, the lender can file to have your wages garnished until the debt is paid in full.
+If you can’t satisfy the judgment in full, the lender or collector can file to have your wages garnished until the debt is paid in full.

-Your Options If the Other Cosigner Stops Paying
+Your Options If the Other Co-signer Stops Paying

-Unfortunately, once the other person has started missing payments, your options for dealing with a defaulted cosigned loan are limited and none of them are ideal.
+Unfortunately, once the other person has started missing payments, your options for dealing with a defaulted co-signed loan are limited and none of them are ideal.
 If the loan payments are behind, but the loan hasn’t defaulted yet, you can prevent more severe actions by catching up on the payments yourself.

 Refinancing and Consolidating

 Depending on the other person’s credit history, they may be able to refinance or consolidate the loan so that it’s in their name only.
-But, if they’re already behind on payments, the odds of them being able to qualify for their own loan are slim.
+However, if they’re already behind on payments, the odds of them being able to qualify for their own loan are slim.